 Collecting the City: Homage to Zubrowka

-Club RoXY, the iconic house club that was home to many kinds of people and burned down in 1999.
+In the second edition of Collecting the City, one of the themes is Club RoXY.
+The iconic house club that was home to many kinds of people and burned down in 1999.
 Cleo Campert was a house photographer and photographed and filmed a lot in the 80s and 90s.
 In this small exhibition she shares her memories.
 In two halls Campert shows an homage to Club RoXY and to performing artist Zubrowka International.

 This small exhibition opens on September 25 and is part of the Collecting the City project.
 Together with communities, individuals and institutions from Amsterdam, the Amsterdam Museum 'collects' and presents the stories and objects of today's city.

 Are you nostalgic for the iconic club or have you even never been there?
 This is your chance.
 Campert uses videos and audio cassettes from her own archive to recreate those endless nights of wild partying, full of creativity and self-expression.
 The RoXY was a idyllic refuge for anyone who wanted to escape the gray outside world.
 A silent disco brings the club’s unique atmosphere to life.